omelancon/javascript-1/process/README.md

 # Process

 ## Definition of Done (DOD)
-- Follow the Test Guide
+- Follow the Testing Guide
-- Follow the Coding Guide
+- Follow the Programming Guide
 - Get your pull request approved

 ## Pull Request